pakshuang/ai-chat-survey/docs/backend.md

 ![Backend Architecture](diagrams/images/backend-architecture.png)

-- The backend architecture of our AI Chatbot Survey system serves as the foundation for managing data, handling user interactions, and ensuring system integrity.
-It plays a pivotal role in supporting the seamless operation of the entire system, from processing user requests to persisting data securely.
+- The backend architecture of our AI Chatbot Survey system serves as the foundation for managing data, handling respondent interactions, and ensuring system integrity.
+It plays a pivotal role in supporting the seamless operation of the entire system, from processing respondent requests to persisting data securely.

 - The backend is composed of three key components: the `API`, the `Database`, and the `Model`.
   - **API**: The API component acts as the intermediary between the frontend and the backend.
 It receives requests from the frontend, processes them, and interacts with the database to fetch or store data.
 It also conducts prompt engineering and communicates with the model for chatbot interactions.